* Dow hits record high, S&P nears new record

 David Kelly, chief global strategist for JPMorgan Funds in New

 York.
-An improving economic outlook has drawn investors back
+But an improving economic outlook has drawn investors back

 into stocks, he said.